-The name "cephalopodiatrist" was coined by some friends of mine in high school to describe my obsession with octopus, squid, and all their relatives.
+The name "cephalopodiatrist" was coined by some friends of mine in high school to describe my lifelong obsession with octopus, squid, and all their relatives.
 Years later, artist Justina Kochansky rendered the term delightfully in sculpture.

 My name can be tricky to pronounce.
 It rhymes with Banana Cough.